meilisearch/documentation/guides/main_concepts/documents.md

 #### Example

 Suppose you manage a database that contains information about movies.
-For an index that would collect movie descriptions, you would create the following attributes:`"id"`, `"title"`, `"description"` and `"type"`, and a field would look like as follows: `"title": "Interstellar"`.
+For an index that would collect movie descriptions, you would create the following attributes:`"id"`, `"title"`, `"description"` and `"type"`, and a field would look like as follows: `"title": "Kung fu Panda"`.

 ## Structure